evainlau/pycao/tutorialManual/discover.rst

 Is Pycao a Povray modeller ?
 What are the supported formats ?
 ==============================================================

+In the first versions, Pycao relied heavily on the Povray software.
+In the current version, there are two other possibilities for the rendering : using OpenSCAD or using tikz/Latex to render 2D-curves.

+Pycao does not render by itself.
+It is only a language to describe the scene.
+It tries to offers you the best possible language for this objective, wheras. the rendering is deferred to other existing tools which fulfil this mission perfectly.
+Currently, the rendering external tools are Povray,OpenScad,or tikz/Latex.

-Yes.
-In the background, Pycao relies heavily on the Povray software, but you don't need to know povray to use Pycao.
-You just write your Python code to describe your scene.
-Then Pycao takes the Python objects you have constructed and generates Povray code corresponding to your objects.
+You don't need to know the external software to use Pycao.
+You just write your Python/Pycao code to describe your scene.
+Then Pycao works for you.
+It takes the Python objects you have constructed and generates transparently the external code corresponding to your objects, and produces the images you want.
-Then povray is used to produce the images.

-Only povray code is produced by now, but this may evolve in the future.
-It would be nice to get stl files from pycao for instance, but unfortunatly, this is not done at present.
+After exporting to OpenScad, you have access to the formats supported by OpenScad (.stl, .obj etc...), but there is no direct export to these formats from Pycao.

-Originally, the goal was to produce a Blender modeller, rather than a Povray modeller.
-However, the documentation in Povray is more precise and the Pycao project switched to povray.
+Originally, the goal was to produce a Blender modeller.
+Since the documentation in Povray was more precise, the Pycao project switched to Povray.
+The OpenScad and Latex frontends were added afterwards.

+The adequate front-end depends on your goal.
+If the goal is to sketch and visualize the 3D scene easily, the export to OpenSCAD is the best choice as a fast graphical interactive visualisation is possible.
+If the goal is to get a very nice photo-realistic scene, Povray is a much better choice.
+If you want to draw 2D-curves, the latex export is the canonical choice.

 Where is the graphical interface ?
 -------------------------------------------------------------------------